 It was late summer before I went to Kent that the following happened.

-You may recall I mentioned it was a good thing that Dad wasn’t around when Natalie was at our house because she was so outspoken.
+It was a good thing that Dad wasn’t around when Natalie was at our house because she was so outspoken.
 It seems she was that way with her stepdad, as well.